ApoorvSaxena/lozad.js/README.md

 ## Browser Support

 Available in [latest browsers](http://caniuse.com/#feat=intersectionobserver).
-If browser support is not available, then make use of this [polyfill](https://www.npmjs.com/package/intersection-observer).
+If browser support is not available, then make use of [polyfill](https://www.npmjs.com/package/intersection-observer).

-For IE11 support, make use of this [polyfill](https://polyfill.io/v3/polyfill.min.js?flags=gated&features=Object.assign%2CIntersectionObserver) which includes all required polyfills.
+For IE11 support, plesea make use of these [polyfills](https://polyfill.io/v3/polyfill.min.js?flags=gated&features=Object.assign%2CIntersectionObserver).

 ## FAQs